CiscoDevNet/terraform-provider-meraki/README.md

 - [Go](https://golang.org/doc/install) >= 1.22

 ## Support

-Please note that this Terraform provider is developed and maintained by a dedicated community of contributors.
-It is not directly supported by Cisco.
-While we strive to ensure the provider is robust and reliable, its development relies on community contributions and engagement.

 As this is a community-driven project, support is provided by the community.
 If you encounter issues or have questions, please use the following resources: